Find Affordable College Courses

 $30,602 Average Tuition & Fees

-Temple University ranked #8 on this year’s Best Value Agriculture Schools in the Middle Atlantic Region list.
-Located in the city of Philadelphia, Temple is a public school with a fairly large student population.
+Temple University came in at #8 in this year’s edition of the Best Value Agriculture Schools in the Middle Atlantic Region ranking.
+Located in the large city of Philadelphia, Temple is a public school with a fairly large student population.

 Temple undergraduate students pay an average of $30,602 in tuition and fees each year.
 Agriculture & Agriculture Operations majors at Temple take out an average of $22,874 in student loans while working on their egree.

-Full Agriculture & Agriculture Operations at Temple University Report
+Read full report on Agriculture & Agriculture Operations at Temple University

 #9